 If I didn't cover a specific question that you have about the metals I use, please feel free to get in touch!
 I have more information about each metal on this page: About the Metals.
-I keep the Safety Data Sheet (SDS) on hand for each metal I work with, as well.

 No, you will need to wait until your piercer tells you that your piercing is fully healed.
 All of my jewelry is intended for wear in fully healed piercings only.